 One of the main reasons I wanted to start a blog is because, for those who know me, I left Las Vegas and gave half-assed answers to why.
 It’s kind of a long story and I gave the simplified, underexaggerated version of the truth.
 I’m ready to tell the whole story to anyone who wants to know in a place I can refer people to.
 This will not be the focus of what I write about, though I may refer to it.

 One day a light switched in my brain and I finally built the courage to reduce my hours at my job.
-When that led others to quit and when I got a new job, I quit too; I only stayed on board for them.
+When that led others to quit and when I got a new job, I quit too.
 By the time school was over a weight was lifted off my shoulders although I still had four classes waiting for me in summer.
-Remind me why am I double majoring again.
 Music sounded different, days were brighter, but then there was a pain in my foot.
-I used RICE, tried to continue with the new job that paid way better than my last, that I was really excited about.
-I went out when I could, even to concerts.
+I used RICE (rest, ice, compression, and elevation) and tried to continue with the new job that I was excited about.
+I went out when I could.
 Day by day walking got harder, the pain got worse, and I started limping.
 At some point I needed crutches to walk.
-I had just gotten myself out of depression; I wasn’t gonna let that stop me!
+I had just gotten myself out of depression.
+I wasn’t gonna let that stop me!

 I went to a specialized doctor, but they were only there two times a week.
 Maybe a month into my job I had to get my shifts covered because standing and walking were becoming more and more unbearable.
-Eventually I lost the job because I couldn’t work on crutches; my doctor highly suggested I stayed off of it, writing me a note.
+Eventually I lost the job because I couldn’t work that job on crutches.
+My doctor highly suggested I stayed off of it, writing me a note.
+I did not work there long enough to have to time off.

 Side note: Here’s a huge thank you to my manager, Erin and my coworkers, especially Alex and Tyler.
 I don’t know if you guys are reading this but you guys held onto me and tried to help me out for as long as you could.
 Not a lot of people would do that and I am forever grateful.